tabiya-tech/compass/backend/README.md

 There are [multiple ways you can authenticate with Google Cloud](https://cloud.google.com/sdk/gcloud/reference/auth).

-As a best practice, we recommend using service account impersonation when running the code locally.

-Alternatively, you can use the service account key file to authenticate with Google Cloud and run the backend.
+Using the [service account credentials, authenticate with Google Cloud](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account) is the way preferred when running in a CI/CD environment and the most convenient method for running pulumi locally.

-This is useful when you want to run the backend and at the same time use the Google Cloud SDK for other tasks (e.g. deploy the infrastructure).
+The best practice is to use [service account impersonation](#option-2-service-account-impersonation) when running the code locally, it can be more complex to opearate as it requires a more complex setup  and additionally the user is required to refresh the authentication token occasionally.

 Bellow you can find the steps to authenticate.

+#### Option 1: Authenticate via service account keys (preffered method)

+You can use the service account key file to authenticate with Google Cloud and run the backend.
+This is the most convenient way to run the backend locally, but it is less secure than service account impersonation.
+It is recommended to use this method for development purposes.

+> ATTENTION: The service account key file should be kept secure and not shared with others.
+> It should not be committed to the repository.
+>

+To authenticate with the service account key file, set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of the service account key file and run the backend.

-#### Option 1: Service Account Impersonation
+#### Option 2: Service Account Impersonation

 Initially authenticate with your personal Google Cloud account: